RLGen/LakeBench/join&union/InfoGather/info.md

 ## 🐠 union

-infogather is easy to use and extend.
-Going through the bellowing examples will help you familiar with infogather for detailed instructions, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.

 **Step1: Check your environment**

 You need to properly install nvidia driver first.
 To use GPU in a docker container You also need to install nvidia-docker2 ([Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)).
-Then, Please check your CUDA version via `nvidia-smi`
+Then, Please check your CUDA version via `nvidia-smi`.
+Because the we often get the results of union search based on the Bipartite Graph Matching on the results of join search, which is stored in `storepath (the join result of topk file store path)`

 **Step2: online**